Zenahr/parcel-sweetalerts-starter/README.md

 To use this package follow these steps:

-1. clone the repository
+1. clone the repository.
 https://github.com/Zenahr/parcel-sweetalerts-starter

-2. run "npm install"
+2. run "npm install".

 3. run "npm run dev" to start development environment and hot reload.